JULIE can receive and process several different types of requests, including the following.

 Normal

-A Normal Locate Request is the most common type of request and requires at least two business days (8 a.m. to 4 p.m.) notice, excluding weekends and holidays.
-JULIE policy limits the extent of a locate request to ¼ mile within a municipality and one (1) mile within any unincorporated area, which includes townships.
+A Normal Locate Request is the most common type of request and requires at least 2 days (12 a.m. to 11:59 p.m.) notice, excluding weekends, JULIE recognized holidays and the day of the notice.
+JULIE limits the extent of a locate request to ¼ contiguous mile within a municipality and one (1) contiguous mile within any unincorporated area, which includes townships.

 Emergency

-An Emergency Locate Request is defined in state law as a locate request for any condition constituting an imminent danger to life, health or property, or a utility service outage, and which requires repair or action before the expiration of 48 hours.
+An Emergency Locate Request is defined in the Act as a locate request for any condition constituting an imminent danger to life, health or property, or a utility service outage, and which requires repair or action within 2 days and has an expiration of 10 days.
 Examples include, but are not limited to:

 1. An unforeseen excavation necessary in order to prevent a condition that poses a clear and imminent danger to life or health